Tuesday, August 27, 2013

 RANDOMNESS: The esoteric art of the opening DJ by Jack O'Shaughnessy

-No one seems to understand it.
-No one seems to respect it.
-And it might just be the most important part of the night.
-RA explains why the warm-up DJ deserves perhaps even more credit than the headliner.
+seems to respect it.
+And it might just be the most important part of the

 There are many variables in producing a proper electronic music event.
 Some things are obvious: a proper space with quality sound and engaging visuals are part of the physics that create a comfortable environment for the crowd.
 If, for instance, the sound system isn't properly dialed in to the acoustics of the space, the performer, regardless of his or her talent, is going to sound like crap.
 The result is a lethargic dance floor and an angry performer who will not only expect to get paid but will never come back.